everydayintech/PSTool/README.md

 irm https://pstool.net?cmt! | iex
 ```

+## Compatibility

+PSTool is currently designed for use with Microsoft Windows.
+I have a few ideas for Linux and macOS, but these have not yet been implemented.
+PSTool runs on Windows PowerShell and PowerShell 7.

 ## Contributing

 If you have a tool you'd like to add, or if you've found a bug, please open an issue or submit a pull request.